 I need to overturn what isn’t working.
-I fear being powerless, trapped or ineffectual.
 I have spent a lifetime learning the tools and techniques that will help me create change.

 Why?
 Why am I so hung up on creating change?
 It stems from my understanding of the world around me.
 The richness of life amazes me in its abundance and diversity.
 A diversity of form and function creates resiliency, and the ability to survive in changing conditions.
 Human beings have the ability to adapt to change not just by the variety of our bodies, but also through our culture: the ability to learn new behaviours and pass them on.
 We have found so many different ways to survive on this planet.
 I became a student of anthropology to help me understand some of this richness.